 4 SA: RRC_IDLE state mobility

-Editor’s note: intended to capture the RRM requirements for RRC_IDLE state in stand-alone operation.

 4.1 Cell Selection

-After a UE has switched on and a PLMN has been selected, the Cell selection process takes place, as described in TS 38.304.
+After a UE has switched on and a PLMN has been selected, the Cell selection process takes place, as described in TS 38.304 [1].
 This process allows the UE to select a suitable cell where to camp on in order to access available services.
 In this process, the UE can use stored information (Stored information cell selection) or not (Initial cell selection).